-We are a Delaware limited partnership that owns and operates a logistics business, consisting of a geographically diverse portfolio of integrated pipeline, terminalling, and acquisition and marketing assets which are used to facilitate the purchase and sale of crude oil, NGLs and refined products.
-We conduct our business activities in 35 states located throughout the United States.
-Sunoco Logistics Partners conducts substantially all of its business through us.
-We are the borrower under the master partnership's \$2.50 billion revolving credit facility, and we are the issuer of the master partnership's publicly traded notes, all of which are guaranteed by Sunoco Logistics Partners.
-Our financial results do not differ materially from those of Sunoco Logistics Partners.
-The number and dollar amount of reconciling items between our consolidated financial statements and those of Sunoco Logistics Partners are insignificant.
-All financial results presented or incorporated by reference in this prospectus supplement and the accompanying prospectus are those of Sunoco Logistics Partners.
+We are a publicly traded Delaware limited partnership that owns and operates a logistics business, consisting of a geographically diverse portfolio of complementary pipeline, terminalling, and acquisition and marketing assets which are used to facilitate the purchase and sale of crude oil, NGLs and refined products.
+We conduct our business activities in 37 states located throughout the United States.
+Our business is comprised of three segments:

-We manage our operations through three operating segments:

 - The Crude Oil segment provides transportation, terminalling and acquisition and marketing services to crude oil markets throughout the southwest, midwest and northeastern United States.
-Included within the segment is approximately 5,900 miles of crude oil trunk and gathering pipelines in the southwest and midwest United States and equity ownership interests in three crude oil pipelines.
-Our crude oil terminalling services operate with an aggregate storage capacity of approximately 28 million barrels, including approximately 24 million barrels at our Gulf Coast terminal in Nederland, Texas and approximately 3 million barrels at our Fort Mifflin terminal complex in Pennsylvania.
+Included within the segment is approximately 6,000 miles of crude oil trunk and gathering pipelines in the southwest and midwest United States and equity ownership interests in three crude oil pipelines.
+Our crude oil terminalling services operate with an aggregate storage capacity of approximately 29 million barrels, including approximately 24 million barrels at our Gulf Coast terminal in Nederland, Texas and approximately 3 million barrels at our Fort Mifflin terminal complex in Pennsylvania.
 Our crude oil acquisition and marketing activities utilize our pipeline and terminal assets, our proprietary fleet crude oil tractor trailers and truck unloading facilities, as well as third-party assets, to service crude oil markets principally in the mid-continent United States. - The Natural Gas Liquids segment transports, stores, and executes acquisition and marketing activities utilizing a complementary network of pipelines, storage and blending facilities, and strategic off-take locations that provide access to multiple NGLs markets.
 The segment contains approximately 900 miles of NGLs pipelines, primarily related to our Mariner systems located in the northeast and southwest United States.
 Terminalling services are facilitated by approximately 5 million barrels of NGLs storage capacity, including approximately 1 million barrels of storage at our Nederland, Texas terminal facility and 3 million barrels at our Marcus Hook, Pennsylvania terminal facility (the "Marcus Hook Industrial Complex").
-This segment also carries out our NGLs blending activities, including utilizing our patented butane blending technology.

-• The Refined Products segment provides transportation and terminalling services, through the use of approximately 1,800 miles of refined products pipelines and approximately 40 active refined products marketing terminals.
+This segment also carries out our NGLs blending activities, including utilizing our patented butane blending technology. - The Refined Products segment provides transportation and terminalling services, through the use of approximately 1,800 miles of refined products pipelines and approximately 40 active refined products marketing terminals.
 Our marketing terminals are located primarily in the northeast, midwest and southeast United States, with approximately 8 million barrels of refined products storage capacity.
 The Refined Products segment includes our Eagle Point facility in New Jersey, which has approximately 6 million barrels of refined products storage capacity.
 The segment also includes our equity ownership interests in four refined products pipeline companies.
 The segment also performs terminalling activities at our Marcus Hook Industrial Complex.
 The Refined Products segment utilizes our integrated pipeline and terminalling assets, as well as acquisition and marketing activities, to service refined products markets in several regions of the United States.